 Step one of the Engineering Design Process is to identify the problem.
-Start by learning about rainfall in your community.
+Start by learning about the species of native plants and animals that are in decline or struggling in your vicinity.
 Here are some questions to get you started: